 Both were dressed to the hilt.
 I watched them until they entered the store.

-As I was waiting for Eva, some guy wearing a brown suede jacket came out of nowhere and approached my car.
+As I was waiting for Becky, some guy wearing a brown suede jacket came out of nowhere and approached my car.
 My window was down.
 He leaned over and said, with a very slight, but distinctive, Australian accent, “Did you enjoy the view?”
 Then without waiting for an answer he said, “My boss wanted me to give you this.”
 And he held out for me to see, a fancy silver pocket knife in a brown pouch that looked very much like his jacket.

 I simply said calmly, “No thank you, I don’t accept gifts from strangers.”

 He said, “You should take it more as a warning instead of a gift.
 You might need it for protection if he ever catches you looking at his woman like that again.”